keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 ## Model creation

 Next, let's use the KerasCV API to construct an untrained RetinaNet model.
-In this tutorial we using a pretrained ResNet50 backbone from the imagenet dataset.
+In this tutorial we use a pretrained ResNet50 backbone from the imagenet dataset.

 KerasCV makes it easy to construct a `RetinaNet` with any of the KerasCV